 Flexible and personal approach

-With that said, I have 10 years of CiviCRM experience and cross-skilled with nonprofit leadership, fundraising and community organizing.
+I have 10 years of CiviCRM experience and cross-skilled with nonprofit leadership, fundraising and community organizing.

 A few unique feature of my practice is I work as a soloist.